Reskilling: Why It’s More Important Now Than Ever

 With so many things changing on a daily basis, it can be difficult to pinpoint exactly how to begin any reskilling efforts.
 If your business has identified key roles not filled with traditional methods, such as sourcing and recruiting talent through the usual channels, reskilling can be the shift in focus your team needs.

 Start by identifying the most crucial open roles with your clients or uncover the most urgent needs within your business.
-Do the necessary skills need lengthy training or certifications, such as a software developer or forklift operator, or are they more soft-skills, such as organisation or management capabilities?
+Do the necessary skills need lengthy training or certifications, such as a software developer or forklift operator, or are they more soft-skills, such as organization or management capabilities?

 Determining a plan of action on how to satisfy each open role will help guide your team on the next steps for each position.
 For example, an individual working in a shipping facility could take extra courses to become certified in maneuvering a forklift.
 Or, someone working in an office but lacking the leadership experience to move into a management position could attend public speaking and project management courses.